BiodataAnalysisGroup/IMGGE-WES-WGS-data-analysis-workshop/README.md

 - [Tumor_R2](https://zenodo.org/record/2582555/files/SLGFSK-T_231336_r2_chr5_12_17.fastq.gz)

-but the processed files will be given to you during the workshop.
+but the processed files, along with the corresponding VCF file, will be given to you during the workshop.

 ## Day 3